 After several months of training, Duane Gill had almost immediate success in the Maryland indie circuit, teaming up with Barry Hardy as the Lords of Darkness (Pain and Agony) and capturing the MEWF (Mid-Eastern Wrestling Federation) championships.
 This promotion had its fair share of former WWF talents such as Road Warrior Hawk, The Honkey Tonk Man, and Jim Neidhart, along with young upstarts from the future ECW such as Raven, Stevie Richards, and The Blue Meanie.

 Duane Gill soon got his break in the big leagues and began working television tapings for the company he watched as a youngster.
-"Barry Hardy later introduced me to ‘Pretty Boy’ Larry Sharpe [former owner of The Monster Factory Professional Wrestling School], and he sent us two to the then WWF (now WWE)."
+"Barry Hardy later introduced me to ‘Pretty Boy’ Larry Sharpe [former owner and co-founder of The Monster Factory Professional Wrestling School], and he sent us two to the then WWF (now WWE)."

 Both Hardy and Gill worked against more established stars in mostly single and later tag team matches.
 To put it straight, they were perennial “jobbers” (more appropriately identified as “enhancement talent” or “journeymen”) for several years with the company where they never won a match.
 If you were a fan watching at the time or have gone into the archives on the WWE Network, you more than likely saw them on WWF Superstars of Wrestling, WWF Wrestling Challenge, and later Monday Night Raw.
 They often wrestled as a masked tag team called The Executioners.